-In addition to your web application itself, the New Relic Ruby agent also has the ability to instrument your Resque jobs.
+In addition to your web application itself, the New Relic Ruby agent can also instrument your Resque jobs.

 Capturing job arguments

 Starting with Ruby agent version 3.6.9, you can optionally configure the Ruby agent to capture Resque job arguments in transaction traces and traced errors.
 This can be especially useful in attempting to reproduce failed jobs.
 By default this feature is off in case your job arguments contain sensitive information.
 To enable this feature, edit your newrelic.yml as appropriate for your agent version:

 capture_params top-level setting, which controls whether HTTP request parameters are captured on transaction traces and traced errors for web requests.
 You can configure these two settings independently.

 If you are running Resque 1.23.1 or higher, you should not need to make any code changes outside of the normal agent installation procedures in order for New Relic's Resque instrumentation to work.